 Anna Giedrys, who is based in Lidzbark Warminski, Poland, and in Czechia, works as a graphic designer focusing on visual identities, illustrations, and typeface design.
 She obtained an MA in graphic design and visual communication from the University of Fine Arts in Poznan (Sign and Typography Studio) and graduated as a Master of Arts.
 During her exchange studies of graphic and fashion design at Vilnius Fine Arts Academy (Lithuania), she fell in love with calligraphy, lettering, and pattern design.
 Currently, she runs her own studio Ancymonic and collaborates with Rosetta Type Foundry.
 Google Plus link.

 Czech Fraktur page.
 It has a lot of information and samples, includes a table (reproduced below), and has a small archive: Gothenburg (WSI), MA-Gotic (Will Software), Magdeburg (Scriptorium), SchwabenAlt-Bold, Diamond-Gothic (Jim Fordyce, 1993), Engrossing (Scriptorium, 1994), Fiorne (WSI), GF-Gesetz (Lorenz Goldnagl, 1999), JGJDrerGothic (Jeffrey Glen Jackson, 1997, based on Albrecht Dürer), OffenbachChancery, Ruritania, Schwabach, WornManuscript (Phillip Andrade, 1999), Suetterlin, MA-Bastarda1 (Will Software), FFraktur1, DSNormalFrakturBold (BfdS, 1997), Old-London, WilhelmKlingsporGotisch-Dfr.

 Ariel Laurencio Tacoronte

 The designer of the well-known Formata typeface (available at Berthold), Bernd Möllenstädt was born in 1943 in Germany and died in 2013.
 He lived in Westfalia, Berlin and finally Munich.
 He studied typesetting and graphic design, and joined the Berthold type foundry in 1967.
 In 1968, he became the head of the type design department, and remained head until 1990.
 Lange was the artistic director there, and when Lange retired in 1990, Möllenstädt became type director.

 He designed two strong sans font families for the Berthold Exklusiv Collection, Formata (1984) and Signata (1993).
 Formata, a popular sans serif face, is the corporate typeface of Postbank, Allianz, VW Skoda and Infratest Burke.

 Since 1998, Möllenstädt has worked independently from his own studio in Munich, and continues his association with Berthold as an independent designer.
-He most recently completed small caps and fractions for Formata, and added the Euro symbol to many faces in the Berthold collection.
+He most recently completed small caps and fractions for Formata, and added the Euro symbol to many typefaces in the Berthold collection.

 At Dalton Maag, he was responsible for SkodaSans (2000-2001), a custom font family that may be downloaded here.